RadicallyOpen/RadicallyOpen/_events/2017-10-RO-Conference-Rampton.markdown

     - from: 2017-10-16
       to: 2017-10-16
 name: RO-DBT Conference: Research and Training Day
-html_title: "RO-DBT Conference-Research and Training Day, Retford, Nottinghamshire, UK"
+html_title: "RO-DBT Conference--Research and Training Day, Retford, Nottinghamshire, UK"
 title: RO-DBT Conference: Research and Training Day
 eventtype: other
 hide: